 |A student must be in good academic standing to participate in the Externship Program.|

-There is a 9-credit cap on the number of academic credits* a student may earn through externship placements that may be used to meet his/her graduation requirements in accordance with the UM Law Registrar Office's JD Degree Requirements Self-Audit Form.
+There is a 9-credit cap on the number of academic credits that a student may earn through the Externship Program that may be used towards his/her graduation requirements in accordance with the UM Law Registrar Office's JD Degree Requirements; please see the Self-Audit Form.

-How does a student secure an externship placement?
+How does a student secure an externship field placement?

-A student may apply to a pre-approved externship placement through the Career Development Office ("CDO") or secure his/her own legal internship and request for it to be converted into an externship placement upon the Externship Program Committee's review and approval.
-If a student secures his/her own placement, it is the student's responsibility to discuss the work hour requirements with the employer.
-Please note that there is no guarantee that a student will receive an offer from a pre-vetted externship placement or that a student's self-secured internship will be approved as an externship placement.
-The CDO's goal is to provide students with as many opportunities as possible.
+A student may secure an externship field placement in two ways: (1) the student may apply to and secure a position with a pre-approved externship field placement via Symplicity or (2) the student may secure his/her own legal internship and request that it is converted into an externship field placement.
+To make this request, the student will be asked to provide Professor Jessi Tamayo with detailed information about the proposed field placement.
+Professor Tamayo will vet the placement and make a determination.
+Please note that there is no guarantee that a student will receive an offer from a pre-approved externship field placement or that a student's self-secured internship will be approved for conversion into an externship field placement; the goal is to provide students with as many opportunities as possible.

-How does a student participate in the Externship Program through the CDO?
+How does a student participate in the Externship Program?

-To participate in the Externship Program, a student must complete the bidding process on Symplicity.
-"Bidding" entails submitting a resume and other requested materials via Symplicity.
+To participate in the Externship Program, a student must complete the bidding process through the Symplicity Job Database System.
+"Bidding" entails submitting a resume and other requested application materials via Symplicity or by e-mail (directly to the employer) pursuant to the employer's preference as specified within the job posting.
 Instructions on how to bid on the Symplicity system are provided in the Student Guide to Symplicity.
 All students have a Symplicity account.
-If a student cannot locate his/her Symplicity login information, the student should e-mail firstname.lastname@example.org and provide his/her full name, class year and e-mail address (this e-mail address will be the student's username for the site).
+If a student cannot locate his/her Symplicity login information, the student should e-mail firstname.lastname@example.org and provide his/her full name, class year and e-mail address (this e-mail address will become the student's username for the Symplicity system).
 The student will then receive his/her login information via e-mail.
 Please allow up to two business days for a response.

 No; just as a student is not guaranteed he/she will be offered an externship position, an employer is not guaranteed that a student-applicant will accept a position when it is offered.
-If a student-applicant chooses not to accept an offer, the student must decline the offer in a professional manner, including calling the externship employer to decline the offer.
-After a student has made a commitment to an externship placement, he/she may not rescind his/her acceptance.
-Additionally, a student must decline an offer in a timely manner to give the externship employer and other students an opportunity to fill the placement.
-Please notify Sajani Desai of the CDO when declining an offer of an externship position.
+If a student-applicant chooses to not accept an offer, the student must decline the offer in a professional manner, including calling the externship employer to decline the offer.
+After a student has made a commitment to an externship field placement, he/she should not rescind his/her acceptance.
+Additionally, a student must decline an offer in a timely manner to give the externship employer and other students an opportunity to fill the position.
+Please notify Professor Jessi Tamayo at email@example.com, when declining an offer from an externship field placement.

-Once a student has accepted an externship position at an approved placement, what are the next steps to be registered for the Externship Program Course?
+Once a student has accepted an externship position at an approved field placement, what are the next steps to be formally enrolled for the Externship Program?

-To be registered for the Externship Program Course, a student must first submit a complete Student-Agency Agreement to the CDO.
-The CDO verifies a student's placement with the receipt of a fully executed Student-Agency Agreement.
-A Student-Agency Agreement is an agreement between the student, externship employer, and the law school that states the terms of the externship relationship.
-A fully executed Student-Agency Agreement is due to the CDO on or before Monday, January 30, 2017.
+To be registered for the Externship Program, a student must first submit a complete Student-Agency Agreement (for the appropriate semester) to Professor Tamayo.
+Professor Tamayo verifies a student's placement with the receipt of a fully executed Student-Agency Agreement.
+A Student-Agency Agreement is an agreement between the student, externship field placement, and the law school that states the terms of the externship relationship and each party's responsibilities.

-If the Student-Agency Agreement was timely submitted, how is a student registered for the Externship Program Course?
+If the Student-Agency Agreement was timely submitted, how is a student registered for the Externship Program?

-Upon receiving and processing a complete Student-Agency Agreement for an approved externship placement, the CDO will provide the student with a unique pin number provided by the Registrar Office (the pin number is specific to the student).
-The student will then be able to enroll him/herself to the Externship Program Course by entering the unique pin number after adding the Externship Program Course number to his/her spring 2017 schedule via his/her CaneLink account.
+Upon receiving and processing a complete Student-Agency Agreement for an approved externship field placement, Professor Tamayo will provide the student with a unique permission code, assigned by the Registrar Office, by e-mail along with detailed enrollment instructions.
+The student will then be able to enroll him/herself to the Externship Program by entering the permission code, when prompted, by CaneLink after adding the Externship Program Course Number to his/her schedule.

 How does a student receive a "pass" for the Externship Program Course?

-An essential component of the Externship Program is the work that a student completes at his/her externship placement.
-As such, the feedback from an extern's supervising attorney to the student's externship professor as to his/her performance and progress (i.e., professionalism, attitude, work product, attire etc.) will play a major role in a student's ability to pass the Externship Program Course.
-Additionally, the student will have to submit a Time Certification Form to his/her externship professor, verifying that the student has completed the required work hours for his/her elected credit amount.
-Finally, the Externship Program is an academic program.
-In addition to completing the work hour requirements at an approved externship placement, a student will be required to successfully complete the concurrent academic course attached to this program.
+Since an essential component of the Externship Program is the work that a student completes at his/her externship field placement, the feedback from an extern's supervising attorney about the student's performance and progress (i.e., professionalism, attitude, work product, attire etc.) will play a major role in a student's ability to pass this course.

-After reviewing this webpage, if you have any additional questions about the Externship Program, please contact Sajani Desai at firstname.lastname@example.org.
+After reviewing this webpage, if you have any additional questions about the Externship Program, please contact Jessi Tamayo at firstname.lastname@example.org.